-As usual we whipped off the shoes and socks and set to it, stomping the fruit with very serious faces on.
-The juice spent 24 hours on its skins, adding interesting flavour and textural components before being basket pressed into French oak barrels for a natural fermentation.
-Once in there we left the juice on its lees, with regular topping but without any stirring, until racking and bottling in February 2018.
+We foot-stomped the fruit and the juice then spent 24 hours on its skins, adding interesting flavour and textural components before being basket pressed into mainly old French oak barrels for a natural fermentation.
+Once in there we left the juice on its lees, with regular topping but without any stirring, until racking and bottling in January 2019.
 It didn't go through malo-lactic fermentation and the final wine was neither fined nor filtered.

 Dozen price: $432